-- Your child's need's will be met within the class wherever possible, supported by first class quality teaching; including lesson planning that takes account of the needs of each child. - Lessons are pitched appropriately so that all children can learn and progress. - The progress of all children is reviewed on a regular basis in conjunction with the Senior Management team in school. - The class teacher may develop a plan for your child alongside you and the SEND leader, setting appropriate targets.
-This plan will be reviewed at least three times a year to ensure that the support in place remains appropriate. - Where necessary an individual programme of support will be used and progress monitored. - Children will have learning ladders which are the targets they are working on in school; these will be visible to your child and all staff at all times.
-These targets will be changed as soon as children have achieved them. - Where necessary children will take part in a range of interventions which are suitable for their need. - Where necessary the school may seek support from a variety of outside services.
-This will be discussed with you and a referral only made with your full permission. - The governing body is responsible for ensuring that funding is used appropriately, and for monitoring teaching and accessibility.
-There will be a designated SEN Governor, who works with the SEND leader. - Pupil progress meetings are held three times a year with the Executive Head Teacher to track pupil progress and discuss suitable teaching programmes or interventions that may support your child further. - Children work in a variety of groupings, such as small supported groups, 1:1, mixed ability and similar ability groups.
+• Your child's need's will be met within the class wherever possible, supported by quality first teaching; including lesson planning that takes account of the needs of each child.

+• Lessons are pitched appropriately so that all children can learn and progress.

+• The progress of all children is reviewed on a regular basis in conjunction with the Senior Leadership Team in school.

+• The class teacher may develop a plan for your child alongside you and the SENDCo, setting appropriate targets.
+This plan will be reviewed at least three times a year to ensure that the support in place remains appropriate.

+• Where necessary an individual programme of support will be used and progress monitored.

+• Children will have IEPs which show the targets they are working on in school: these will be visible to your child and all staff at all times.
+These targets will be changed as soon as children have achieved them.

+• Where necessary children will take part in a range of interventions which are suitable for their needs.

+• Where necessary the school may seek support from a variety of outside services.
+This will be discussed with you and a referral only made with your full permission.

+• The governing body is responsible for ensuring that funding is used appropriately, and for monitoring teaching and accessibility.
+There will be a designated SEN Governor, who works with the SENDCo.

+• Pupil progress meetings are held three times a year with the Executive Headteacher to track pupil progress and discuss suitable teaching programmes or interventions that may support your child further.

+• Children work in a variety of groupings, such as small supported groups, 1:1, mixed ability and similar ability groups.